 Have you got a question about the Green Heart?
 Browse our FAQs to find the answer, or get in contact with the team.

-The former library, opened in 1959, was not deemed suitable as a 21st Century university building and after much investigation and deliberation, it was established that the cost and time of refurbishing the former library would not be reasonable.
+The former library, opened in 1959, was not deemed suitable as a 21st Century university building and after much investigation and deliberation, it was established that the cost and time of refurbishing the former library would not have been reasonable.
 It was judged more viable to create a new facility to meet the needs of our students and staff, and also provide the opportunity to open up the heart of the campus and renew the view of Old Joe and the Aston Web semi-circle from the historic North Gates.
-Nevertheless, significant features from the former library will be saved, or have already been moved, such as the University shields.
+Nevertheless, significant features from the former library have been saved such as the University crests.

-Preparation tasks, such as stripping the interior, will be contained within the building envelope to minimise the impact on campus prior to the summer exam period.
-The structural demolition of the building will commence after the summer exam period and the south wing of the former library will be left intact until after summer degree congregations to reduce disturbance.
-The demolition of the building is scheduled to be completed in October.
-In order to minimise disruption to daily campus operation, construction vehicles will continue to use the site and routes used for the building of the new library.
-A detailed build schedule is available for staff and students.
+Preparation tasks, such as stripping the interior, were contained within the building envelope to minimise the impact on campus prior to the summer exam period.
+The structural demolition of the building commenced after the summer exam period and was completed in mid-November.

-Who is responsible for the demolition of the former library?
+Who was responsible for the demolition of the former library?

-The University Estates team are working with the same contractors who constructed the New Library, Carillion, to plan the demolition of the former library.
-This is the company who also built the new library in the city centre (Library of Birmingham) and who are currently completing the demolition of the former Birmingham Central Library.
-We’ve appointed them so that they can bring that knowledge and experience to our project.
+The University Estates team worked with the same contractors who constructed the new library, Carillion, to plan the demolition of the former library.
+This is the company who also built the new library in the city centre (Library of Birmingham) and who completied the demolition of the former Birmingham Central Library.
+We appointed them so that they could bring that knowledge and experience to our project.

-Will the furniture from the former library be repurposed?
+Was the furniture from the former library repurposed?

-It has always been a key part of the Green Heart project, to make its development sustainable and ethical.
-The Library Services have been making arrangements for the redistribution of the former library’s furniture since planning began.
-Foremost, furniture has been offered for reuse in other locations on campus including, helping to furnish the University’s Hydrogen Barge, which is used primarily for science outreach and political engagement.
-In addition, the team from Library Services have been working with the Guild of Students and external charities to arrange for surplus furniture to be reused by students, schools, convents and other charities.
-To date (December 2016), 31 trucks and 14 vans have taken furniture from the building to be redistributed in this way.
-This process restarted in January, once asbestos surveys were complete, and it was safe to re-enter the building.
-If you have any specific questions relating to the repurposing of the former library’s furniture, please contact Kulvinder Buray (Library Services).
+It has always been a key part of the Green Heart project to make its development sustainable and ethical.
+The Library Services made arrangements for the redistribution of the former library’s furniture right from the start of the project.
+Foremost, furniture was offered for reuse in other locations on campus including helping to furnish the University’s Hydrogen Barge, which is used primarily for science outreach and political engagement.
+In addition, the team from the Library Services worked with the Guild of Students and external charities to arrange for surplus furniture to be reused by students, schools, convents and other charities.
+By December 2016, 31 trucks and 14 vans took furniture from the building to be redistributed.
+This process restarted in January 2017, once asbestos surveys were complete, and it was safe to re-enter the building.

-What will happen to the University of Birmingham Crests above the former library?
+What happened to the University of Birmingham Crests above the former library?

 What is the Green Heart project?